 The amount standing against your name in a bank or even your other financial holdings will not impact your credit scores.
 The only thing linked to your net worth that appears on your credit reports your mortgage.

 The money or even the alimony you pay your spouse following divorce does not impact your credit score.
 But, after divorce in case debts are transferred in your name or you transfer debts to another person, it will impact your credit score.

 While getting insurance your credit score matters but once you secure a policy it does not matter.
 If you skip payments, then it may land you in a very sticky position, but at any rate, your credit will not be affected.

-is the main check they write every month.
+For a lot of people, rent is the main check they write every month.
 But whatever be the case whether you pay rent on time or not it is not going to affect your credit score.

 Utility bills in your name seem in particular counter intuitive.
 Conversely, you will not get credit just to open a utility account.
 But if you screw up and land in groups, though, and your credit score is sure to suffer.